mateeeeeee/Adria-DX12/README.md

 # Adria-DX12

-Graphics engine written in C++/DirectX12.
+Graphics engine written in C++ using DirectX12/DXR.
 For successful build you will need textures that you can find [here](https://github.com/mateeeeeee/Adria-DX11/releases/tag/1.0).
 ## Features
 * Entity-Component System
 * Deferred + Forward Rendering